Last Updated on August 13, 2021 by Lawrence Berezin

 Crying the blues, or explaining that you left a note for the parking ticket warrior that you’d be right back, or worse yet, advise the judge that his honor is free to call you if she has any questions…are not examples of winning defenses.

-This step-by-step approach works because it focuses you on the task at hand, and helps you avoid missing critical steps in the fighting process.
+This step-by-step approach works because it focuses on the task at hand and helps you avoid missing critical steps in the fighting process.